-It was my friend Senga asked me to return the book she’d finished with, Twentieth century poisons and poisoners it was called.
+It was my friend Senga asked me to return the book she’d just finished.
+Twentieth Century Poisons and Poisoners, it was called.

-“Not feeling too good luv, think I’ll take a wee lie down,” she said.
+“Not feeling too good, love.
+Think I’ll take a wee lie down,” she said.

 But when I left she was rummaging through the kitchen cupboards and muttering to herself.
 It didn’t matter because I’d already had a look and decided that a book would come in handy.

 I decided to look around while I was there for a suitable book to use and maybe even one to read and help me get to sleep at night.
 Do you have trouble getting to sleep at night?
 I do.
-I never used to but now I sort of doze off thinking about Big Brother or Davy Cameron or some other programme and then I wake up all hot and can’t get back to sleep.
+I never used to but now I sort of doze off thinking about Big Brother or Gordon Brown or some other programme and then I wake up all hot and can’t get back to sleep.
 I blame global warming.
-Senga says I should switch off the electric blanket but if I do that my feet get cold and you can’t sleep with cold feet now can you?
+Senga says I should switch off the electric blanket but if I do that my feet get cold and you can’t sleep with cold feet, can you?
 Not until the globe warms a lot more.

 There were a lot of computers all along one wall with people sitting staring at them.
 I looked over a young man’s shoulder to see what he was doing.

 “Excuse me,” he said.

 I think he must have made a smell.
 “It’s all right, love, it’s natural,” I said.
 “I’m a woman of the world.”

 It’s never worried me.
 I mean everyone does it, just like drinking tea or coffee.
 Some people prefer coffee, you know.
 I suppose it comes from growing up with Mam.
 She did a lot of it and I don’t mean drinking tea or coffee.
 Actually, she never drank coffee.
 “It’s a foreign drink, Seline,” she’d say.
 “You stick with good old British Ceylon, you won’t go wrong,” and then she’d let off a ripe one.